JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 ## Docker Disk Space Cleaner

-Docker Disk Space Cleaner is an extension to the [Free Disk Space](free-disk-space.md) build feature ensuring a necessary amount of disk space for a build.
+Docker Disk Space Cleaner is an extension to the [Free disk space](free-disk-space.md) build feature ensuring a necessary amount of disk space for a build.

 TeamCity regularly cleans up its related Docker images which were tagged/pulled:
 * in a build with the [Docker Support](docker-support.md) build feature, __or__